 A Guide to the Eviction Process in Massachusetts

-Owning a rental property can help you grow your income and wealth over time.
+Owning a rental can help you grow your income and wealth over time.
 However, even the most seasoned landlords have had to deal with problematic tenants.
-Sometimes, tenant-related issues escalate to the point of warranting an eviction.
+Sometimes, tenant-related issues escalate to the point of warranting an eviction filing and appearance in court.

 Evicting a tenant is one of the biggest challenges any landlord can face.
-Not only is it a stressful experience, but it can also consume most of your free time and energy.
-That’s why it’s essential to understand the eviction process.
+Not only is the legal process a stressful experience, but it can also consume most of your free time with court schedules, energy from legal disputes, and money with court costs.
+That’s why it’s essential to understand the eviction process in MA.

-In this article, the experts at J. Butler Property Management will go over everything you should know about the eviction process in Massachusetts.
-Whether you are looking to evict a tenant or are simply familiarizing yourself with the Massachusetts eviction laws, we’ve got you covered!
+In this article, the property manager experts at J. Butler Property Management will go over everything you should know about the eviction process in Massachusetts law.
+Whether you are looking to evict a tenant or are simply familiarizing yourself with the Massachusetts eviction laws like notice periods summary process service, and court summons, we’ve got you covered!

 A Guide to the Eviction Process in Massachusetts

-All evictions follow the same process.
-First, the landlord serves a written notice to the tenants.
-If unresolved, the landlord then has to file a complaint in court.
-What follows are a series of court hearings until a judgment is issued.
-If the process is successful, a writ of execution is then issued and possession of the property is returned to the landlord.
+As with all Massachusetts eviction cases, the landlord then has to file a complaint in court if the notice to quit is unresolved.
+What follows are a series of court hearings until a judgment on the eviction case is issued.
+If the eviction lawsuit process is successful in court, a writ of execution is then issued, and possession of the property is returned to the landlord.

 Notice for Lease Termination with Legal Cause

-In Massachusetts, evicting a tenant without a valid cause is illegal.
-However, a landlord can lawfully evict a renter for the following reasons:
+According to Massachusetts eviction rules, opening an eviction case on a tenant without a valid cause is illegal.
+However, in the Massachusetts eviction process, a landlord can lawfully evict a renter for the following reasons:

 • – Nonpayment of rent